Surrogacy in Canada

 At birth the baby born through surrogacy in Canada is eligible for Canadian citizenship.
 New parents can quickly return to their home country with their baby’s Canadian passport.

-Canada also enjoys national health care service, which covers both the surrogate and the delivery.
-This saves the cost of medical treatments for complication during the pregnancy (or the cost of insurance premiums as in the US).
-However the social security of Canada does not cover the child of a foreign citizens (even though the baby eventually will have Canadian nationality), so costs of NICU care or an incubator if the baby arrives prematurely are the responsibility of the parents.
+Canada also enjoys national health care service, which covers both the surrogate’s prenatal care and the delivery.
+This saves the cost of medical treatments during the pregnancy (or the cost of insurance premiums as in the US).
+However social security of Canada does not cover the child of a foreign citizens, so costs of NICU care or an incubator if the baby arrives prematurely are the responsibility of the parents.
+Hospital stays after the baby’s birth are at least $500/day for a regular stay.
+If the baby is premature and requires NICU care, expect to pay up to $5,000/day (and stays of 2 to 3 weeks are not uncommon).
+There are insurance policies available to cover these costs, and these should be looked into prior to the embryo transfer.

 Is Surrogacy in Canada legal?

-Surrogacy arrangements are legal between surrogate mothers and intended parents, but lack the full enforcement of law.
-If a gestational surrogate mother changed her mind she would have all rights to the child at birth whether a contract was in place or not (since Canada does not have “pre-birth orders” like in California).
-If this happened the intended parents would have to sue for custody and hopefully the courts would recognize the contract intent and DNA tests proving genetic parentage.
+If a gestational surrogate mother changed her mind she would have rights to the child at birth (since Canada does not have “pre-birth orders” like in some US states).
+If this happened the intended parents would have to bring an application for legal parentage and hopefully the courts would recognize the contract’s intent and DNA tests proving genetic parentage, if necessary depending on the province.

 On the other hand, there also are risks from the Intended Parents, who are also able to ‘change their minds’.
 Local surrogacy laws are not enforceable regarding the Intended Parents’ obligations, and so there have been cases in which foreign parents abandoned a baby during the pregnancy.
-In these cases the surrogate was stuck without payment and with a baby that was not hers.
-In these cases the babies were put up for adoption.
+If this were to happen, the babies would likely be put up for adoption.

-Canadian law is very explicit, and is regulated by Bill C-6 (Assisted Human Reproduction Act).
+Canadian law is very explicit, and is regulated by the Assisted Human Reproduction Act.
+The act explicitly places the following constraints on surrogacy in Canada.
 The act explicitly places the following constraints on surrogacy in Canada:

 - No person shall pay consideration to a female person to be a surrogate mother, offer to pay such consideration or advertise that it will be paid.